softmatterlab/SOCS/Chapter_04_Game_of_Life/README.md

-## Game of Life

-This is a Jupyter notebook script that creates a live animation of game of life.
-You can use buttons to reset to different initial conditions.

 ## Chapter 4: The Game of Life - Example codes

 This directory contains the example codes for Chapter 4 (The Game of Life) of the book [Simulation of Complex Systems](https://github.com/softmatterlab/SOCS/).<br />